MAS2902 : Introduction to Regression and Stochastic Modelling

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
 The coursework assignments will consist of two written assignment of approximately equal weight.
-The coursework assignments, the project and the (in class, therefore 40 minute) coursework test allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these are thus formative as well as summative assessments.
+The coursework assignments, the project and the (in class, therefore 40 minute) coursework test allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; these modules have a secondary formative purpose as well as their primary summative purpose.